Store-bought formula or home-mixed variety? Spray directly on the surface - or not? Paper towels, squeegee or cloth

 The clear winner - if you want cleaner windows cheaper, that is - is a creative mix of the above: a homemade cleaner, a squeegee and cloth rag; polished to perfection with a piece of newspaper.

-It's inexpensive, effective and, best of all, our extra-sparkle recipe takes just moments per surface.
+It's inexpensive, effective, and - best of all - this extra-sparkle recipe takes just moments per surface.

 To do this dirty job right, start by vacuuming (with a brush and crevice attachment, please) inside panes and sills.